The Essential Guide to Dealing with Postpartum Hair Loss

 How long postpartum hair loss goes on for does depend on the individual.
 While the shedding typically peaks around 3-4 months, it usually gradually decreases from there.
 Many women experience the most significant hair loss around three to four months postpartum.

-There are lots of myths around postpartum hair loss, and they can make a situation you’re already worried about worse.
-It’s important to understand the truth, so here’s some of the most common myths we’ve heard and what the actual truth is:
+There are lots of myths about postpartum hair loss, and they can make a situation you’re already worried about worse.
+It’s important to understand the truth, so here are some of the most common myths we’ve heard and what the actual truth is:

 Fact: Postpartum hair loss is temporary and typically resolves within a year.
 It's a normal response to hormonal changes, and your hair should gradually return to its pre-pregnancy state.
 If it doesn’t, it’s time to seek medical advice so you can get some support.